 Photographs From Small Missouri Towns

 Donald Trump won the 2016 United States presidential election by securing 306 electoral votes.
 While the results of that election shocked many of the cable news pundits, rural voters, including those in my home state of Missouri, overwhelmingly voted for Donald Trump.
-In fact, the only exception in Missouri was in counties of metropolitan cities like Kansas City and St. Louis.
+In fact, the only exception in Missouri were counties of metropolitan cities like Kansas City and St. Louis.
 In 2020, Trump would again win Missouri, this time by a 15.4% margin.